Albanvale

 The level of residential development activity in Albanvale is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Albanvale has averaged approximately one new dwelling approval per year.
-Over the past five financial years, from FY21 to FY25, an estimated nine homes were approved, with a further three approved so far in FY26.
-Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Albanvale averaged around 1 new dwelling approval per year.
+Between FY21-FY25, an estimated 9 homes were approved, with another 3 so far in FY26.
+Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average construction cost value of new properties is $284,000, below the regional average, suggesting more affordable housing options for buyers.
-This financial year has seen $55,000 in commercial approvals registered, indicating a predominantly residential focus.
-Compared to Greater Melbourne, Albanvale has significantly less development activity, 89.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties, although building activity has accelerated in recent years.
+New properties' average construction cost is $284,000, below the regional average, suggesting more affordable housing options.
+This financial year, $55,000 in commercial approvals have been registered, indicating a predominantly residential focus.
+Comparatively, Albanvale has significantly less development activity than Greater Melbourne (89.0% below regional average per person).
+This scarcity typically strengthens demand and prices for existing properties, although building activity has accelerated recently.
 Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.
-New building activity shows 67.0% detached dwellings and 33.0% townhouses or apartments, expanding medium-density options to create a mix of opportunities across price brackets.
+New building activity comprises 67.0% detached dwellings and 33.0% townhouses or apartments, expanding medium-density options and creating varied housing opportunities across price brackets.

-This represents a considerable change from the current housing mix, which is currently 96.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
-With approximately 2242 people per dwelling approval, Albanvale reflects a highly mature market.
-According to AreaSearch's latest quarterly estimate, Albanvale is forecasted to gain 353 residents by 2041.
+This represents a considerable change from the current housing mix (currently 96.0% houses), reflecting reduced development site availability and shifting lifestyle demands.
+With around 2242 people per dwelling approval, Albanvale reflects a highly mature market.
+Population forecasts indicate Albanvale will gain 358 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development